aasifahmed/Writer/README.md

-This project is about an Author whose pen name is Sam Oliver who publishes Children books.
+This project is about an author whose pen name is Sam Oliver, he publishes Children books on Kindle.